 Share your social media posts across multiple networks with the Buffer app (iOS and Android).
 Buffer lets you schedule exactly when and where your content is shared for optimal exposure to the audiences you want to reach most.

 Keep in touch with your network with the LinkedIn app (iOS and Android), so you can squeeze in an extra message, congratulations, or contact request during those in-between moments.
 You can also add people you meet to your contacts, post updates to enhance your brand, and even share job openings.

 20. Castbox, Stitcher, or Apple Podcasts

 No matter which podcasting app you choose to use, having your favorite podcasts on hand is a great way to tap into business insights and inspiration.
-Be sure to check out our favorite podcasts for business owners!
+Be sure to check out our list of Best business podcasts for entrepreneurs and small business owners!